LeVlad/BusyMammaBee/README.md

 # Technology Used #
-HTML5 & CSS3 programming languages
+- HTML5 & CSS3 programming languages
-Font Awesome - Social Media Logos
+- Font Awesome - Social Media Logos
-GitPod - IDE for local developement
+- GitPod - IDE for local developement
-GIT - Version Control
-GitHub - to host the repositories for this project and the live website preview
+- GitHub - to host the repositories for this project and the live website preview

 # Contributing #